Career advice

 • Implementing computer vision and NLP models

-Start your journey with TensorFlow's official tutorials or PyTorch's learning resources.
-Both platforms offer comprehensive guides and hands-on projects to build practical skills.
+Start here: TensorFlow's official tutorials or PyTorch's learning resources both offer hands-on projects that build practical, job-ready skills.

 5. Git & Version Control

-Version control is essential for modern software development and data science projects.
-Australian employers expect AI and data professionals to be proficient with Git for code management and collaboration.
+Version control isn't just for software engineers anymore.
+Australian employers expect AI and data professionals to manage code professionally.

 • Using Git for project documentation